haiwera-silk-cd/magento-devdocs/guides/v2.1/howdoi/design_config.md

 1. In the `<your_module_dir>/view/adminhtml/ui_component` directory, add the empty `design_config_listing.xml`.

-3. In the `design_config_listing.xml` file, create a <listing></listing> element to in which to add your customizations.
-For example, if you want to rename the column displaying the selected theme, your grid configuration must contain the following:
+3. In the `design_config_listing.xml` file, create a <listing></listing> element to in which to add your customizations. 例如， if you want to rename the column displaying the selected theme, your grid configuration must contain the following:

 {%highlight xml%}